 Going downhill (only using the motors for breaking), I feel comfortable until around 22 km/ h.

 I typically ride for about 30-45 min and the lowest the battery got was 40%, which means it should last for quite some time.

 Note, that I do not go straight uphill for 30min and that I usually push to get rolling, as this is where most energy is used.

 When lifting the board, the remote showed that the ESC only limits the speed at 50 km/h.
 When riding a skateboard at anything above 10 km/h without a cushion-zone and no nothing, I would highly recommend you to at least wear a helmet.

 However, you should consider that a “normal” skate helmet is only specified (EN1078) up to 19.5 km/h impact speed – if you ride faster it does not guarantee protection.

-Fortunately, one does not have to resort to heavy motorcycle helmets (ECE2205) as there is a specification (NTA8776), which was designed with e-bikes in mind.
-It is designed with an impact speed of 23.4 km/h and requires a much better coverage of your head.
+Fortunately, one does not have to resort to heavy motorcycle helmets (ECE2205) as there is a specification (ASTM F1952) for downhill bike helmets, which was designed with speed in mind.
+It is specified for an impact speed of 22.3 km/h and typically the helmets provide full-face protection.

 Recently, even variants for downhill longboarding started to pop-up, which should be even a better fit style-wise.

 Addendum: replaced NTA8776 by ASTM F1952 in the last paragraph